Root operators, root groups and retractions: Expressing root operators in terms of retractions and root group elements

-\begin{notation} In the following we refer to the root operators defined on paths, as in \cite{Littelmann, LittelmannPaths}, as \emph{path folding operators} and to the folding operators defined on galleries as \emph{gallery folding operators}.

-Lemma~\ref{lem:properties} allows us to consider the image of a geodesic under a sequence of gallery folding operators.
-Here we consider the image $\pi([0,l])$ of the path $\pi$.
-This is, by the lemma, a subset of $\gamma$.
-The image of $\pi$ under a sequence of gallery folding operators is then the image of the set $\pi([0,l])$ inside $\gamma$ under this sequence of operators applied to $\gamma$. \end{notation}

-To prove the following proposition it thus remains to compare the definition of path folding operators with the one of gallery folding operators.
+Lemma~\ref{lem:properties} allows us to consider the image of a geodesic under a sequence of gallery root operators as follows.
+The image $\pi([0,l])$ of the path $\pi$ is, by the lemma, a subset of a minimal gallery $\gamma$.
+The image of $\pi$ under a sequence of gallery root operators is then the image of the set $\pi([0,l])$ inside $\gamma$ under this sequence of operators applied to $\gamma$.
+A straight forward comparison of the effect of the path root operators on $\pi$ with the image under the gallery root operators implies the following proposition.

-\begin{prop} Let $\pi:[0,l]\to A$ be a geodesic in $A$ for which a sequence of path folding operators is defined and let $\gamma$ be a minimal combinatorial gallery containing $\pi$ such that the same sequence of gallery folding operators is defined.
-Then the image of $\pi$ under a sequence of path folding operators is the same as the image of $\pi$ under the sequence of gallery folding operators. \end{prop}
+\begin{prop} Let $\pi:[0,l]\to A$ be a geodesic in $A$ for which a sequence $\sigma$ of path root operators is defined and let $\gamma$ be a minimal combinatorial gallery containing $\pi$ such that the same sequence of gallery root operators is defined.
+Then the image of $\pi$ under said sequence is the same as the image of $\pi$ under the sequence of the corresponding gallery root operators. \end{prop}